(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

 Crinodonna will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.